acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-reusable-module.md

 ## Next: Programming With the SDK ##

-Next we'll take a look at some of the programming with the SDK modules, starting with its [event handling framework](#guide/events).
+Next we'll take a look at some aspects of programming with the SDK, starting with its [event handling framework](#guide/events).

   [CommonJS Specification]: http://wiki.commonjs.org/wiki/Modules/1.0